BeakerDAO/sqrt/README.md

 - [ ] Deal with returns and automatically check how things should have evolved
 - [ ] Automatic implementation of method trait

+# Known Bugs

+- [ ] When multiple components are instantiated at the same time, the library will fail to understand which component is bounded to which address.

 # Usage
 To use this library, for every blueprint that you want to test, create an empty struct and implement the `Blueprint` trait for it.
 This trait basically explains how the blueprint should be instantiated.